mahmudnuman/mahmudnuman/README.md

 - ⚡ Fun fact: I once saved an entire company’s electricity budget with an IoT solution
 -
 ## 🧑‍💻 About Me
 Experienced Senior Software Engineer with 8+ years of proven success in backend development, system architecture, and team leadership.
-Adept in building scalable web applications using Laravel, PHP, Python (Django, FastAPI), and MySQL/PostgreSQL.
+Adept in building scalable web applications using  PHP(Laravel, CodeIgniter), Python (Django, FastAPI, Flask), and MySQL/PostgreSQL.
 Recognized for delivering high-quality solutions and driving innovation across cross-functional teams.

 ## 🛠️ Skills